 Starting with 0.36 the InfluxDB component has a new schema to store values in the InfluxDB databases.

-- There will not be any tags/fields named time anymore.
+- There will no longer be any tags/fields named

 - All numeric fields (int/float/bool) will be stored as float inside InfluxDB database.

 - All string fields corresponding to state attributes will be renamed as

 FIELDNAMEis the state attribute, to avoid type conflicts.

 - All string fields corresponding to a state will be renamed as

 statewill always be stored as string.

 If you need to migrate your database, you may require to run the

 influxdb_migrator script.
 Run the script after upgrade to 0.36 but before the first regular start of